fvidalf/ipre-debate-agentes-back/API_DOCUMENTATION.md

 ```

 **Important Notes:**
 - **Agent Data Storage**: Agents are stored separately from config parameters.
-Agent data (including canvas positions) is stored in dedicated agent snapshot records, not in the `parameters` field.
+Agent data (including canvas positions and web search tools) is stored in dedicated agent snapshot records, not in the `parameters` field.
 - **Canvas Positioning**: Each agent can have optional `canvas_position` with `x` and `y` coordinates for UI layout.
+- **Agent Config Consistency**: The `agents` array must use the same `AgentConfig` structure as in `POST /simulations`, including complete `web_search_tools` and `recall_tools` configuration when applicable.

 **Versioning Behavior:**
 - If only `name` or `description` change → version stays same